samuraininja84/Thimble/README.md

 Tips:
 - It is recommended to use the DeactivateCommand method to turn off commands that you may want to turn back on later during Play Mode or when you want to turn off a command temporarily.
-- Use the RemoveCommand method when you are done with the command and do not need to see it in the tool's logging system such as when Play Mode has ended.
+- Use the RemoveCommand method when you are done with the command and do not need to see it in the tool's logging system, such as when Play Mode has ended.
-- If you want to remove all commands when Play Mode has ended put the RemoveCommand method in OnDisable or OnApplicationExit.
+- If you want to remove all commands when Play Mode has ended, put the RemoveCommand method on OnDisable or OnApplicationExit.

 -----------------------------------

 For Logging:
-- To see the commands that are added to the Dialogue Runner, you can use the Command Editor Window.
+- You can use the Command Editor Window to see the commands added to the Dialogue Runner.
-- This window will show you all the commands that are added to the Dialogue Runner and the methods that are called when the command is executed.
+- This window will show you all the commands added to the Dialogue Runner and the methods called when the command is executed.
 - To open the Command Editor Window, go to the Tools menu and select the Custom Data Editor.
-- Enter Play Mode and open the Command Editor Window and you will see a list of all the commands that have been are added to the Dialogue Runner.
+- Enter Play Mode and open the Command Editor Window.
+You will see a list of all the commands that have been added to the Dialogue Runner.
 - If it's empty, that may be because you are missing (at least) one of two things:
-	- A Dialogue Runner Referencer on your the GameObject that has your Dialogue Runner.
+	- A Dialogue Runner Referencer on your GameObject that has your Dialogue Runner.
-		- If you are missing a Dialogue Runner Referencer, you can add one by dragging it onto the GameObject that has the Dialogue Runner component.
+		- If you are missing a Dialogue Runner Referencer, add one by dragging it onto the GameObject with the Dialogue Runner component.
 	- A CommandData ScriptableObject in your CommandSet.
 		- If you are missing a CommandData ScriptableObject, you can create one by right-clicking in the Project window and selecting Create -> Commands -> New Command Data.
-		- Put the CommandData ScriptableObject in the CommandSet and make sure that it's in the Resources/Data folder for logging to work.
+		- For logging to work, Put the CommandData ScriptableObject in the CommandSet and ensure it's in the Resources/Data folder.
 - By default, there should be a Command Data ScriptableObject in the Resources/Data folder and a Dialogue Runner prefab with a Dialogue Runner Referencer component on it, so you can use those as a reference.

 --------------------------------

 Thats it!
 You should now have a custom command system that can be easily added to the Yarn Spinner Dialogue Runner and logged in the Command Editor Window.
 You can also freely modify the system to fit your needs.
-Feel free to reach out to me if you have any questions or need help with the system or trying to add a new command to the system.
+Feel free to reach out to me if you have any questions, need help with the system, or are trying to add a new command.
 Eventually, I will add more commands to the system and update the documentation to reflect those changes.
-I also plan to look into adding more features to the system to make it more robust and easier to use such as:
+I also plan to look into adding more features to the system to make it more robust and easier to use, such as:
 	- Adding the ability to track the number of times a command or function is called.
-	- Adding the ability to get variables from the In Memory Variable Storage and set them via an Editor Window.
+	- Adding the ability to get variables from the In-Memory Variable Storage and set them via an Editor Window.
-	- Adding the ability to set a method to on a Command from the Inspector by picking them from a dropdown menu like with the UnityEvent system.
+	- Adding the ability to set a method on a command from the inspector by picking them from a dropdown menu like with the UnityEvent system.
 	- Adding commands to use in a Custom Dev Cheats Console for testing purposes.
 But for now, I hope you enjoy using the current system and find it useful for your Yarn Projects.